andompesta/andompesta.github.io/_posts/2023-11-17-normalization-flow.md

 $$

 Note that $f_{\theta}$, in the contex of generative models, is also referd as a pushforwartd mapping from a simple density $p(z)$ to a more complex $p(x)$.
-The inverse transfomration $f_{\theta}^{-1}$ is instead called the normalization flow as it normalizes a complex distribution into a simpler one, one step at a time.
+The inverse transfomration $f_{\theta}^{-1}$ is instead called the normalization function as it "normalizes" a complex distribution into a simpler one, one step at a time.

 ## Training Procedures